-All formal and diagnostic artifact types identified in the field were collected and a UTM reading was taken using a Trimble Recon handheld GPS unit with a Holux GR-271 CF GPS Receiver, using the North American Datum (NAD) 83, with a minimal accuracy of two metres.
-UTM coordinates are presented in Supplementary Document B. Figure 5 in Supplementary Document A and Figure 6 illustrate the Stage 2 field assessment methods and results for the project area.
+All artifacts were collected in the field and a UTM reading was taken using a Trimble Recon handheld GPS unit with a Holux GR-271 CF GPS Receiver, using the North American Datum (NAD) 83, with a minimal accuracy of two metres.
+UTM coordinates are presented in Supplementary Document B. Figure 4 illustrates the Stage 2 field assessment methods.
+Figure 5 in Supplementary Document A illustrates the Stage 2 field assessment methods and results for the study area, including the locations of Location 1 (AgHj-9) (Golder 2012b) and Location 2.
 First Nations monitors also participated in the Stage 2 archaeological assessment.
 Their roles are summarised in Supplementary Document C.